 This antelope never allows other antelope to enter in its area (Only female antelope is allowed).
 It does not leave its habitat even in cold weather.
 The memory power of this creature is very strong.

-The state government also took some initiative to save Alpine Musk Deer and established the following centers.
+The state government also took some initiative to save Alpine Musk Deer and established the following centres.

 Kedarnath Wildlife Sanctuary